 - They’re typically more affordable to adopt than purebreds.
 You can sometimes find mutts for free, or if you adopt from a shelter, for around $50 to $200.
-Many purebreds can cost you hundreds, sometimes even over $1,000.
+Many purebreds will cost you hundreds, sometimes even thousands of dollars.

 - Mutts are also much easier to come by, as humane societies and shelters are filled with them.
-As such, they are more likely to be put down in high kill shelters.
-Adopting a mixed breed could very easily save a life, and they’re so eager to love you!
+As such, they are more likely to be put down in high-kill shelters.
+Adopting a mixed breed could save a life, and they’re so eager to love you!

 - As mentioned, their health is generally considered better than a purebred’s health due to a lack of inherited hereditary ailments.

 - Mutts can still compete in dog shows!
 The Westminster Dog Show opened its doors to mutts in 2014.
 They can also compete in agility training via organizations such as the NADAC, and they’re able to be trained as service dogs, too.

 One of our favorite breeds is “mutt”!
 Share a picture of your marvelous mutt with us on Instagram by tagging @gohealthypaws.
 And if you aren’t already a pet parent with us, look into getting a free quote to help safeguard not just your special pup, but your wallet too.